Accidents Will Happen: Release

 "Accidents Will Happen" was a late addition to the Armed Forces album, having been written after most of the album's other tracks.
 To make room for the song on the album, the track "Clean Money" was cut; Costello dismissed that song as an "overly powdered-up rocker" and noted that the song "would have set an entirely different scene than a song that opened with the line 'I just don't know where to begin'".
 "Clean Money" would ultimately be released as one of the B-sides of his 1980 single "Clubland" as well as on the rarities albums Ten Bloody Marys & Ten How's Your Fathers and Taking Liberties.

 "Accidents Will Happen" was released as the second single from the Armed Forces album, after "Oliver's Army".
 It reached number 28 on the UK Singles Chart in June 1979.
 The song also reached number 101 in the United States and attracted notable FM radio play.

 In reference to the song title, the cover of the single was printed inside-out, and the run-out groove on side A reads "Porky Prime Cuts Will Happen" (referring to the trademark signature of cutting engineer George Peckham).
+It was later released in a proper cover showing stills from the animated video.

 The single had two B-sides, "Talking in the Dark" and "Wednesday Week".
-The songs had first been released in December of 1978, when Elvis Costello & the Attractions gave out free copies of a single containing the two then-unreleased songs.
+The songs had first been released in December 1978, when Elvis Costello & the Attractions gave out free copies of a single containing the two then-unreleased songs.
 Only 9,000 copies of this single were pressed and, when "Accidents Will Happen" was released, both songs were used as B-sides, before later being included on the compilation album Taking Liberties.

 A live version of the song would be released on an EP included with early American pressings of Armed Forces, featuring the stripped-down arrangement from Hollywood High with Costello on vocals and Nieve on piano.
 AllMusic's Mark Deming described this version as "a telling example of the malleability of Costello's music, and a preview of the stylistic diversity that was to dominate his work in later years".
 This version would also appear on the live album Live at Hollywood High.